AimeeKnight/AimeeKnight.github.io/_posts/2025-09-01-Passing-the-Google-Professional-Cloud-Developer-Exam.md

-# Passing the Google Professional Cloud Developer Exam: A Developer's Journey

 After six years building full-stack applications and another six years in platform engineering, DevOps, and SRE, I thought I knew cloud development.
 When I became a Google Cloud Developer Expert this year focusing on application modernization, I figured the Professional Cloud Developer certification would be straightforward validation of what I already knew.

 I was wrong—and that's exactly why the certification was worth pursuing.